Survicate/survicate-android-sdk/README.md

 - Minimum SDK version: 21+
 - Compile SDK version: 34+

-To use this SDK you need an account at [survicate.com](https://survicate.com).
+To use this SDK, you need an account at [survicate.com](https://survicate.com).
 [Sign up](https://panel.survicate.com/#/signup) for free and locate your workspace key in the Settings.

 ## Installation